odys-z/odys-z.github.io/sphinx/products/portfolio/source/synode/setup.rst

 #.
 Setup the Peer Nodes

-   Steps on Windows

    - Download and Unzip into a floder.

+   For Windows, download the zip file, unzip and run *setup-gui.exe*.

+   For Linux, download the tar ball, extract and run *synode-gui*.

-   Run *setup-gui.exe*, here is what expected:
+   Here is what expected:

    .. image:: ../imgs/00-synode-x64_windows-0.8.0.png
        :width: 24em